 When Elizabeth Houston was born about 1782, in Knoxville, Knox, Tennessee, United States, her father, Robert Houston, was 23 and her mother, Elizabeth Lockhart, was 21.

-Northern Irish:1. habitational name from a place near Glasgow, Scotland, named with the genitive case of the medieval personal name Hugh + Middle English tune, toun ‘settlement’, ‘village’ (Old English tūn ‘enclosure’, ‘settlement’).
-The landlord in question is a certain Hugo de Paduinan, who held the place c.
+Scottish: habitational name from the barony of Houston (Renfrewshire), from the genitive case of the personal name Hugh + Middle English, Older Scots ton ‘town, village, settlement’ (Old English tūn ‘enclosure, settlement’).
+The landlord in question was a certain Hugo de Paduinan, who held the place c.
 1160.
-The Scottish surname is common in Ulster.
-2. Anglicized form of Gaelic Mac Uisdein , Mac Uistein ( see McCutcheon ).
+The Scottish surname is also common in Ulster.

 Irish: variant of McCutcheon from Mac Uisdein or Mac Uistein.

 History: In 1836 the newly founded city of Houston, TX, was named in honor of Sam Houston (1793–1863), soldier and statesman.
 As commander in chief of the Texan army he achieved Texas independence from Mexico by routing the army of the Mexican general Santa Anna.
 His ancestors were Ulster Scots who had emigrated to Philadelphia, PA, in the 18th century.

 As a nonprofit, we offer free help to those looking to learn the details of their family story.